tomershay100/Flight-Inspection-App/README.md

   - Slider:         Enable the user to jump forwards and backward.
 * **Upload Several Test Files:** The user can upload as many test files as he wishes.
 The last flight will stop and the next will start.

+For more features explanations, you can watch [this video](https://youtu.be/t_-Bs4jf07Y).

 ## Dependencies
 1. [FlightGear](https://www.flightgear.org/download/)
 2. [.NET 5.0](https://dotnet.microsoft.com/download/dotnet-framework/net48)